EloySchultz/2023-Beun-LANCo/README.md

 ## 3.2 SVG Processing (this is very beun, find a better alternative please)
 This is where the magic happens.
 We have SVG image(s) that consist of vectors, but we need a sequence of points that our laser point needs to jump to.
 Furthermore, the laser needs to know for each move if the laser should be enabled and what color the laser should be during the movement.

-I have taken an SVG2ILD script from OpenLase and I have modified it to support xlink tags, transforms, and color (both CSS style header and in-tag stroke).
+I have taken an SVG2ILD script from OpenLase(https://github.com/marcan/openlase) and I have modified it to support xlink tags, transforms, and color (both CSS style header and in-tag stroke).
 The script reads an SVG file, and then using SAX XML parser and alot of magic we extract a list of points, the color and whether the laser should be on/off during the movement.
 The color table is generated based on the first frame on an animation, and is put in a seperate ILDA section (see docs/ILDA_IDTF14_rev011.pdf for complete ILDA transfer specification that we use).
-Furthermore, we sort the points such that a semi-optimal path is found to connect all the points.
+The points are then sorted in the same way that OpenLase sorts them..
 I recommend you check the script yourself to understand what is going on!

 To convert .svg files, go to Logo/SVG2ILD/run.py and put in the files there and then simply run it using python.
 There is a seperate section for single frames and for video SVG sequences.
 The main magic is happening in Logo/SVG2ILD/core.py.
 The script will output the .ild (ILDA) files in Logo\SVG2ILD\ILDA.